Kalbra/SKUI/CONTRIBUTING.md

 A good bug report shouldn’t leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
-We use the Gitea Issue Tracker with to track bugs and errors.
+We use the Gitea Issue Tracker to track bugs and errors.
 Submit your bug report with the BUG ISSUE TEMPLATE.
 It guides you, how to write a proper bug report.